N-AO5/HO_training_notes/06 Asylum support and IEBF/IEBF triage notes.md

 # IEBF

-## VR cards (voluntary return)
+## VR cards (voluntary return) move (CANNOT MOVE C&E CARDS -> PA IEBF)
 https://confluence.bics-collaboration.homeoffice.gov.uk/pages/viewpage.action?spaceKey=SM&title=Moving+Voluntary+Return+Cards
 ![alt text](image-24.png)
 1. copy the url of where the VR is currently (wrong person)
 2. right click on the tab - pin the old url
-3. copy the url for where the VR is going and open the atals profile
+3. copy the url for where the VR is going and open the atlas profile
 4. cd into asylum scripts kt file -> IEBF
 5. place the wrong persons ref number (ie UAN) into the wrongperson.txt
 6. place the right person ref nummber (ie CID PERSON) into the correctperson.txt